keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/PYji3S3.png" height="80%" width="80%" alt="DHCP"/>
 </p>
 <p>
 In this exercise, we will observe DHCP traffic.
 DHCP is a network protocol that automatically assigns IP addresses and other network settings to devices when they connect to a network.
-Start a new packet capture in Wireshark and filter for dhcp.
+Start a new packet capture in Wireshark and filter for DHCP.
 You can also type udp.port == 67 || udp.port == 68.
-We are attempting to issue the Windows VM a new IP address from Powershell.
+We are attempting to issue a new IP address for the Windows VM from Powershell.
 Open Notepad and type what you see in the screenshot.
 </p>
 <br />